wp-plugins/subscribe-to-comments-reloaded-better-unsubscribe/readme.txt

 == Changelog ==

+= 0.9.5 =

+* New cron function which automatically unsubscribes all users(emails) ,which are bounced, invalid , spam or unsubscribed at Sendgrid.com.

 = 0.9.4 =

 * Bugfix for Subscribe to Comments Reloaded - since this plugin puts up wrong shortlink and canonical link for the management page, Subscribe to Comments Reloaded Better Unsubscribed removes these links from this virtual management page.